 With its unique mix of mirror-flat fjords, rugged coastline and wildly beautiful islands, Norway is the ideal place to explore by kayak.

-The 100km-long fjord – a protected area of sea dotted with islands of varying sizes – is home to a wide range of activities, including sailing, fishing and swimming.
-But kayaking is arguably the best way to reach the numerous beaches and isles surrounding the city.
-Escape the urban bustle and see the city with an otter’s-eye view, getting in some exercise as you immerse yourself in nature – with the city skyline in the distance.
+The 100km-long Oslofjord is a protected area of sea dotted with islands of varying sizes.
+It's home to a wide range of activities: sailing, fishing and swimming to name a few.
+But kayaking is also the best way to reach the numerous beaches and isles surrounding the city.
+Escape the urban bustle and see the city from the water, getting in some exercise as you immerse yourself in nature – with the city skyline in the distance.

-Geirangerfjord, Western Fjord area
+Geirangerfjord, Western Fjord Area

-Kayaking offers a far more peaceful way of experiencing the fjord than boarding the car ferry – and after a few strokes your mind starts to ease.
-Paddle past abandoned farms with the odd grazing goat, and venture right up to the Seven Sisters Falls, feeling the tumbling water spray your face as you edge closer to the famed cascade, something you can only do from a kayak.
+Kayaking offers a far more peaceful way to experiencing the fjord – after just a few strokes your mind starts to ease.
+Paddle past abandoned farms with the odd grazing goat and venture right up to the Seven Sisters Falls, feeling the tumbling water spray your face as you edge closer to the famed cascade.
+That's something you can only do from a kayak.
 The village of Geiranger is also home to some excellent walking trails, so this is a good option for travellers looking to combine kayaking with hiking.